 Official Financial Sponsorship

-If you are receiving money from an official financial sponsor which wholly covers your course fees and maintenance costs, you will need to provide an official letter evidencing this.
+If you're receiving money from an official financial sponsor which wholly covers your course fees and maintenance costs, you'll need to provide an official letter proving this.

 Official financial sponsorship can be granted by: